formkit/docs-content/essentials/architecture.md

 3. A plugin can bundle new inputs along with plugin logic making installation simple for end users.
 4. The library function has full control over what conditions result in a call to `node.define()`.
 Frequently, this is simply checking `node.props.type` but you can define different inputs based on other conditions, like if a particular prop is set.

+<cta
-<cta label="Learn to create your own custom inputs" button="Custom input docs" href="/essentials/custom-inputs"></cta>
+label: "Learn to create your own custom inputs" button="Custom input docs" href="/essentials/custom-inputs"
+---</cta>

 ## Message store